Before We Gather

 Churches are eager to return to normal operations and welcome their congregations to sing praises to the Lord.
 As ministries across the country prepare for a gradual return to normal fellowship as a body, you may be wondering how your ministry can prepare its facilities to address health and safety.
 Here are steps you can take now to make sure your facilities are ready for normal operations.

 Cleaning and maintaining your building shows care for your people and can help ease the worry of returning to corporate worship.

-The following checklist items are provided by Cool Solutions Group, LLC.
+The following checklist items are provided by Smart Church Solutions.
 While not a comprehensive list of everything that may need attention in your facility, it’s a good place to start.
-For a full checklist of items, see the Cool Solutions Group facilities checklist:
+For a full checklist of items, see the Smart Church Solutions facilities checklist:

 - Deep clean your entire church.
 This may include shampooing carpets and cleaning floors.
 Also consider sanitizing pews and chairs, bathrooms, doorknobs, light switches, countertops, tablets, microphones, trash receptacles, remote controls, offering plates, items in the children’s ministry, and other high-touch surfaces.
 This article provides best practices for cleaning and sanitizing your facility.